robber699/Motor-Insurance-Claims-Prediction-and-Classification-Model/README.md

 # Motor Insurance Claims Prediction and Classification Model

 ## Overview
 This repository contains code and documentation for developing a predictive model for motor insurance claims.
-Using the dataset `A2 DatasetXX.csv`, the goal is to estimate the frequency of claims and classify high-risk policies based on various modeling techniques.
+Using the dataset `A2 Dataset14.csv`, the goal is to estimate the frequency of claims and classify high-risk policies based on various modeling techniques.
 The dataset includes features such as car weight, annual distance driven, driver age, car age, and driver gender, with the claims count following a Poisson distribution.

 ## Tasks
 1. **Linear Model Estimation**